raspberrypi/documentation/configuration/wireless/wireless-cli.md

   ```
 Note that the plain text version of the code is present, but commented out.
 You should delete this line from the final `wpa_supplicant` file for extra security.

 The `wpa_passphrase` tool requires a password with between 8 and 63 characters.
-For more complex passphrases you can extract the content of a text file and use it as input for `wpa_passphrase`, if the password is stored as plain text inside a file somewhere, by calling `wpa_passphrase "testing" < file_where_password_is_stored`.
+For more complex passphrases you can extract the content of a text file and use it as input for `wpa_passphrase`.
+Store the password in a text file and input it to `wpa_passphrase` by calling `wpa_passphrase "testing" < file_where_password_is_stored`.
 For extra security, you should delete the `file_where_password_is_stored` afterwards, so there is no plain text copy of the original password on the system.

-To use the `wpa_passphrase`–encrypted PSK, you can either copy and paste the encrypted PSK into the `wpa_supplicant.conf` file, or redirect the tools output to the configuration file in one of two ways:
+To use the `wpa_passphrase`–encrypted PSK, you can either copy and paste the encrypted PSK into the `wpa_supplicant.conf` file, or redirect the tool's output to the configuration file in one of two ways:
 - Either change to `root` by executing `sudo su`, then call `wpa_passphrase "testing" >> /etc/wpa_supplicant/wpa_supplicant.conf` and enter the testing password when asked
-- Or use `wpa_passphrase "testing" | sudo tee -a /etc/wpa_supplicant/wpa_supplicant.conf > /dev/null` and enter the testing password when asked; the redirection to `/dev/null` prevents `tee` from **also** outputting to the screen (standard output)
+- Or use `wpa_passphrase "testing" | sudo tee -a /etc/wpa_supplicant/wpa_supplicant.conf > /dev/null` and enter the testing password when asked; the redirection to `/dev/null` prevents `tee` from **also** outputting to the screen (standard output).

 If you want to use one of these two options, **make sure you use `>>`, or use `-a` with `tee`** — either will **append** text to an existing file.
 Using a single chevron `>`, or omitting `-a` when using `tee`, will erase all contents and **then** append the output to the specified file.